postcss/postcss-mixins/README.md

 This type is ideal for CSS hacks or business logic.

-Also you should use function mixin if you need to change property names in mixin, because [postcss-simple-vars] doesn’t support variables in properties yet.
+Also, you should use function mixin if you need to change property names in mixin, because [postcss-simple-vars] doesn’t support variables in properties yet.